Small Business Relief Options During COVID-19

 - Main Street Lending Program for small and medium-sized businesses, instead of or in addition to Paycheck Protection Program Loans.

 There are only certain relief options you can take advantage of together.
-Your business can take the Emergency Paid Sick Leave and Emergency Family and Medical Leave Expansion acts and the Employee Retention Credit, but not for the same wage payments.
-You also can’t receive the Employee Retention Credit if you received a loan through the Paycheck Protection Program.
+Your business can take the Emergency Paid Sick Leave and Emergency Family and Medical Leave Expansion acts and the Employee Retention Credit, but not for the same wage payment.

 You can also get both a Paycheck Protection Program loan and an Economic Injury Disaster Loan from the SBA, but not for the same amounts.